syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Swimlane.md

 [View sample in GitHub](https://github.com/SyncfusionExamples/WPF-Diagram-Examples/tree/master/Samples/Swimlane/SwimlaneCreation)

-### SwimlaneHeaders
+### Swimlane Header

-SwimlaneHeader was the primary element for swimlanes.
+Swimlane Header was the primary element for swimlanes.
 The [`Header`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Header.html) property of swimlane allows you to define its textual description and to customize its appearance.

 >Note: By using this header,the swimlane interaction will be performed,like selection, dragging,etc.